-Christina M. Seda-Acosta is an Associate in the Firm's Litigation department.
+Christina M. Seda-Acosta is Counsel in the Firm's Litigation department.
 Her practice focuses on complex commercial litigation, including breach of contract and fraud disputes, as well as internal investigations.
 From 2016 to 2017, Ms. Seda-Acosta served as a law clerk to the Hon.
 Nelson S. Román of the United States District Court for the Southern District of New York.

 Representing a payments technology company in a False Claims Act case alleging failure to remit escheatable unclaimed property to the state.

 Representing a Fortune 100 pharmaceutical company in a fraud and breach of contract action relating to a merger agreement.